dotMavriQ/teal-test/README.md

 - Laravel 10
 - Bootstrap 5 with custom theming
-- File-based data storage
+- SQLite database
+- Eloquent ORM
-- Custom authentication system
+- Laravel's built-in authentication

 ## Installation

 1. Clone the repository
-2. Run `composer install`
+2. Run the installation script: `./install.sh`
-3. Copy `.env.example` to `.env`
-4. Run `php artisan key:generate`
-5. Create storage link with `php artisan storage:link`
-6. Set up the admin user with `php artisan setup:users`
-7. Start the server with `php artisan serve`
+3. Start the server with `php artisan serve`

+The installation script will:
+- Create the necessary .env file
+- Set up the SQLite database
+- Run migrations and seed the database
+- Create a storage link for file uploads
+- Migrate any existing file-based data to the database

 ## Usage